simdjson/simdjson/doc/ondemand_design.md

    This means you can very efficiently do things like read a single value from a JSON file, or take the top N, for example.
 It also means the things you don't use won't be fully validated.
-This is a general principle of On Demand: don't validate what you don't use.
+This is a general principle of On-Demand: don't validate what you don't use.
 We still fully validate values you do use, however, as well as the objects and arrays that lead to them, so that you can be sure you get the information you need.